-c.
-Takeovers of large Indian banks

-To the extent that takeovers of large Indian banks (or domestically incorporated subsidiaries of foreign banks) do not raise issues of excessive concentration or stability, they should be permitted.
+(c) Takeovers of large Indian banks: To the extent that takeovers of large Indian banks (or domestically incorporated subsidiaries of foreign banks) do not raise issues of excessive concentration or stability, they should be permitted.
 It may be sensible to start by being more liberal towards the takeover of small banks with a view to allowing bidders, targets, regulators, and market participants gain experience in how to manage takeovers.

-C. Proposal 3: Reduce barriers to competition.
+Proposal 3: Reduce barriers to competition

-a) Other methods of restructuring.
+- Other methods of restructuring.
 Takeovers are just one way to improve bank structure.
 But they constrain the mode of restructuring to whole company transactions.
-Other actions should include:

-1. Abolish branch and ATM licensing immediately (other than licensing for foreign incorporated banks in metro and urban areas based on reciprocity).
+Other actions should include: - (a) Abolish branch and ATM licensing immediately (other than licensing for foreign incorporated banks in metro and urban areas based on reciprocity).
 While the RBI as supervisor could curb branch expansion for specific banks that it has prudential concerns about, the norm should be that once a bank is licensed, where it puts up branches is its own business decision.
 As suggested in Chapter 3, the differentiated license for small banks could include an initial constraint on the overall number of branches and asset size, but this should be removed on review.

-Domestic banks have not been able to to set up branches freely thus far, and will not have anticipated such liberalization (which was not an element of the RBI roadmap).
+Domestic banks have not been able to set up branches freely thus far, and will not have anticipated such liberalization (which was not an element of the RBI roadmap).
 Given that foreign banks have deeper pockets, experience, and skills relative to domestic banks in rolling out a branching strategy in the newly liberalized environment, the Committee believes it necessary to allow a period of say two years from the announcement of the policy till the liberal licensing policy applies to domestically incorporated foreign banks.
 Till such time, the existing policy of branch licensing should apply to foreign banks.
 They will, however, be able to acquire branches through takeovers of existing Indian banks.

-2. Part of the rationale for branch licensing is the RBI's attempt to force banks into underbanked areas in exchange for permission to enter lucrative urban areas.
-This is easily dealt with by instituting a norm - for every x branches that are opened in urban branches, y branches have to be opened in semi-urban or rural areas.
+(b) Part of the rationale for branch licensing is the RBI's attempt to force banks into under-banked areas in exchange for permission to enter lucrative urban areas.
+Regardless of what views are on overall de-licensing, there is absolutely no reason to not de-license under-banked areas immediately for all banks.
+Furthermore, banking in underserved areas can be encouraged by instituting a norm-for every x branches that are opened in urban branches, y branches have to be opened in semi-urban or rural areas.
 In other words, enforce the norm that is now implicit in RBI's licensing decisions, but allow banks the freedom to choose how many branches to open, where, and when.
 Since branches are likely to become less important channels for outreach, it may be better to focus the norm on more objective measures of service (which also focuses on including the urban poor, an increasingly important category as migration increases).
-For instance, the norm could be for every x savings accounts that are opened in high income neighborhoods, y low-frill accounts have to be opened in low income neighborhoods.
-Finally, it may be the bank is not the best institution to offer financial services over the last mile to the poor.
-In that case, the service provision obligation could become traded (much as the priority sector norms earlier), with small banks or co-operatives acquiring certificates for the excess accounts they provide and selling them to deficient banks.
+For instance, the norm could be for every x savings accounts that are opened in high income neighbourhoods, y low-frill accounts have to be opened in low income neighbourhoods.
+Finally, it may be that the bank is not the best institution to offer financial services over the last mile to the poor.
+In that case, the service provision obligation could become traded (much as the priority sector norms earlier), with small banks or cooperatives acquiring certificates for the excess accounts they provide and selling them to deficient banks.

-3. Allow banks to freely exchange or buy branches, and close branches as alternative mechanisms of delivery of financial services emerge.
+(c) Allow banks to freely exchange or buy branches, and close branches as alternative mechanisms of delivery of financial services emerge.
 If a branch closure will significantly impact services in an area, the authorities could negotiate a transition period.